rakpan/project-vyasa/docs/runbooks/getting-started.md

 **http://localhost:3000**

 You should see the Project Vyasa Console dashboard.
+Log in with your `CONSOLE_PASSWORD` (set in `.env`).

-## Step 6: The Smoke Test
+## Step 6: Create a Project (Required)

-Verify the system is working end-to-end:
+**Project Vyasa uses a Project-First workflow.** All document processing requires a project context.

+### 6.1 Navigate to Projects

+1. Click **"Projects"** in the navigation or go to `/projects`
+2. You should see the Projects home page with a table of existing projects (empty on first run)

+### 6.2 Create New Project

+1. Click **"New Project"** button
+2. Fill in the form:
+   - **Title** (required): e.g., "Security Analysis of Web Applications"
+   - **Thesis** (required): The core argument or hypothesis
+   - **Research Questions** (required): One question per line
+   - **Anti-Scope** (optional): Explicitly out-of-scope topics
+   - **Target Journal** (optional): e.g., "IEEE Security & Privacy"
+3. Click **"Create Project"**
+4. You will be redirected to the project workbench (`/projects/[id]`)

+**Success**: You now have a project with a unique `project_id`.
+This ID will be used for all document processing.

+## Step 7: Upload Seed Corpus

+### 7.1 Navigate to Project Workbench

+If you just created a project, you're already on the workbench.
+Otherwise, click on a project in the projects table.

-### 6.1 Upload a Test Document
+### 7.2 Upload Files

-1. In the Console, click **"Upload Document"** or drag-and-drop a PDF file
+1. In the **"Seed Corpus"** panel (left column), use the file uploader
-2. Wait for the upload to complete
+2. Drag and drop a PDF file, or click to browse
+3. Supported formats: `.pdf`, `.md`, `.txt`, `.json`
+4. The file will be uploaded to `/api/proxy/orchestrator/ingest/pdf` with `project_id` automatically included

-3. The document should appear in the document list
+**Expected**: The file should appear in the "Files" list below the uploader.

-### 6.2 Process the Document

-1. Select the uploaded document
-2. Click **"Process Document"** button
+## Step 8: Process Documents

+### 8.1 Trigger Processing

+1. After uploading a file, the system will automatically process it (or you can trigger processing manually)
-3. The system will:
+2. The processing workflow will:
    - Extract text from the PDF
+   - Inject project context (Thesis, RQs) into the extraction pipeline
-   - Send it to Cortex for PACT ontology extraction
+   - Send to Worker (Cartographer) for knowledge graph extraction
+   - Tag claims as HIGH/LOW priority based on Research Questions
+   - Validate with Critic node
+   - Filter by confidence with Vision node
-   - Store triples in ArangoDB
+   - Store triples in ArangoDB (linked to `project_id`)
-   - Generate embeddings and store in Qdrant

 **Expected**: You should see a progress indicator, then a success message.

-### 6.3 View the Knowledge Graph
+### 8.2 View Extraction Results

-1. Click **"View Graph"** or navigate to the Graph tab
+1. Navigate to the **"Processing"** panel (center column)
-2. You should see:
+2. You should see extraction results and graph visualization
-   - **Nodes**: Entities extracted from the document (Vulnerabilities, Mechanisms, etc.)
-   - **Edges**: Relationships between entities (MITIGATES, ENABLES, REQUIRES)
+3. Nodes and edges are project-scoped (only shows data for the current project)

 **Success**: If you see nodes and edges, the extraction pipeline is working! 🎉

-### 6.4 Test Search
+## Step 9: Test Search

-1. Use the search bar in the Console
+1. Use the search bar in the Console (if available)
 2. Enter a query related to your document (e.g., "security vulnerability")
-3. You should see relevant document chunks returned
+3. You should see relevant document chunks returned (project-scoped)

 **Success**: If search returns results, the vector search pipeline is working! 🎉